 For travellers who require a visa to enter Japan, the proposed increase could significantly raise application costs in the future.

-For travellers who do require visas, the proposed increase could add to the overall cost of planning a Japan trip, especially for those applying for multiple entry visas.
+For those who do require a visa, the increase could add to the overall cost of planning a Japan trip, especially for multiple-entry visas.

-That said, the proposal is still under policy review, and the figures or timeline could still change.
+The proposal is still under policy review, and the figures or timeline could change.

 Also read: Passport Stamp Reminder: What Filipino Travellers Must Know